 Charges of real estate fraud are serious.
 Any sort of fraudulent conduct carries with it the possibility of criminal charges, in addition to civil liability.
 Individuals operating under state–issued licenses, such as realtors and brokers, generally owe duties of honesty and loyalty to their clients, and charges of fraud can result in suspension or revocation of your license, and can be devastating to your professional reputation.
 Some recent allegations of fraud in the real estate field have included related charges of securities fraud, mail fraud, financial elder abuse, antitrust violations and even racketeering charges.

 If you are the subject of a real estate fraud investigation, or face charges related to any real estate fraud, you need a strong, experienced advocate working on your side.
 A real estate fraud defense attorney with knowledge of both criminal and administrative enforcement proceedings can advise you on the potential effects of the charges you face and can work with prosecutors and suggest options to help obtain the most positive outcome possible.

-At The Law Offices of Vincent J. LaBarbera, we have worked for over 33 years advising and defending individuals faced with charges of fraud arising out of real estate transactions and other white collar crimes.
+At The Law Offices of Vincent J. LaBarbera, we have worked for almost 40 years advising and defending individuals faced with charges of fraud arising out of real estate transactions and other white collar crimes.
 We understand the impact these charges can have on you financially, professionally and personally.
 For a confidential consultation call (949) 863–1663 today.